DEADLINE ACTION NOTICE: The Sc - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Virtu failed to maintain appropriate policies and procedures related to information access barriers.
-The Company overstated its operational capabilities and its ability to block employees and departments from exchanging confidential data.
+Fulcrum's preclinical data to the FDA in support of FTX-6058 demonstrated safety concerns about malignancies.
+These safety concerns increased the chances of the drug being placed on a clinical hold.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Virtu, investors suffered damages.

 Join the case to recover your losses.